Demo User Quick Start Guide

 READ the Help Docs

-All of the Help Docs are available online at:
+All of the JCapper Help Docs are available online at:

-The following link will get you a download that contains a full three day weekend of back data and results files courtesy of HDW.
-This data sample includes every thoroughbred race run in North America over the three day 2010 Belmont weekend Fri 6/4/2010 through Sun 6/6/2010:
+The following link will get you a download that contains a full four day weekend of back data and results files courtesy of HDW.
+This data sample includes every thoroughbred race run in North America over the four day 2011 Labor Day weekend Fri 9/2/2011 through Mon 9/5/2011:

-You can't use the Demo Version to generate same day race reports.
-Make the most efficient use of your time and get the most out of your JCapper Demo.
+Make the most efficient use of your time and get the most out JCapper.
 Learn the material in the following order:

 1. Get these Basics Out of the Way